appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
 1. Provide a list of any external user authentication services.
-2. If a proprietary user authentication service is used by the application, provide a written description of the password salt and hash methods used in the application.
+2. If a proprietary user authentication service is used by the application, provide a written description of the password storage methods including any cryptographic protections such as salts or hashing.